snehal96/unimail/README.md

 ## Features

 *   **Unified Interface:** A consistent \`fetchEmails()\` API across different email providers.
+*   **Multiple Provider Support:**
     *   **Gmail Integration:** Robust email fetching from Gmail using OAuth2 and the Gmail API.
+    *   **Outlook/Microsoft 365 Integration:** Email fetching from Outlook using Microsoft Graph API.
 *   **Integrated OAuth Flow:** Built-in OAuth authentication flow for seamless integration without requiring separate auth code.
 *   **Attachment Parsing:** Extracts attachments as Buffers with associated metadata (filename, MIME type, size).
     *   Logic to skip inline images based on content IDs.
 *   **Email Normalization:** Standardized schema for email data, making it easy to work with messages from any provider.
+    *   Consistent handling of Gmail labels and Outlook categories through a unified `labels` field.
 *   **TypeScript Support:** Written in TypeScript for a better development experience with type safety.
 *   **Pluggable Adapters:** Designed with an adapter pattern to easily extend support for new email providers.